 Tangy Mustard Salad Dressing

 This tangy mustard salad dressing is quick to make, full of bold, zippy flavor, and far fresher than anything you’ll find in a bottle.
-With just a handful of real ingredients and a few minutes of prep, it’s a simple way to bring serious flavor to your everyday greens.
+With just a handful of ingredients and a few minutes of prep, it’s a simple way to bring serious flavor to your everyday greens.

 Looking for more homemade dressings?
 Try my Thousand Island Dressing or Dill Dressing.